chrisbrake/docker-compose/README.md

 # docker-compose
-a directory full of docker compose files that I can use to bring up services easily.
+A directory full of docker compose files that I can use to bring up services easily.